danieldreke/unload-your-tabs/README.md

 # Unload Your Tabs

-Firefox browser extension that provides you many options to unload your tabs.
+Firefox browser extension to unload specific or all tabs with one click.

 ## Core Features